jafarilab/SOORENA/docs/README_UNUSED_UNLABELED.md

 Used to add:
 - `Title`
 - `Abstract`
+- `Journal`
+- `Authors`

 ### Output
 `results/unused_predictions_autoregulatory_only_metadata.csv`

-This is the merged dataset with metadata (AC/OS/Title/Abstract) before enrichment and SQLite conversion.
+This is the merged dataset with metadata (UniProtKB_accessions/OS/Title/Abstract/Journal/Authors) before enrichment and SQLite conversion.

+Note: The SQLite database later includes a separate `AC` column as a **unique per-row record ID** (not the UniProt accessions).

 ### Command
 ```bash